zeloszb/Flood-It/README.md

 # Flood-It
 A simple clone of the Flood-It game - made with [raylib 3.5](https://www.raylib.com/index.html) <br>

-The basic version can be found in flood-it.c and an advanced version with changeable size and color themes <br>
+The basic version can be found in `flood-it.c` and an advanced version with changeable size and color themes can be found in `flood-it-v2.c`<br>

 Compile it with:
 > gcc flood-it-v2.c -o game.exe -O1 -Wall -std=c99 -Wno-missing-braces -I include/ -L lib/ -lraylib -lopengl32 -lgdi32 -lwinmm